pnp/blog/content/post/what-kind-of-apps-can-you-build-on-microsoft-365.md

 Users start their journey in your app.
-Because your app is connected to Microsoft 365, you can show relevant information from Microsoft 365 along your app\'s functionality.
-And because you can present the data in your app seamlessly, users might not even realize that they\'re looking at data coming from Microsoft 365.
+Because your app is connected to Microsoft 365, you can show relevant information from Microsoft 365 along your app's functionality.
+And because you can present the data in your app seamlessly, users might not even realize that they're looking at data coming from Microsoft 365.

 To get the most out of integrating your custom app with Microsoft 365,